 Real Estate Market

-Curbed lists San Antonio as one of the top 5 cities where homes could make a good investment in 2020.
-The real estate and urban design blog network notes that San Antonio is often overlooked, even though single-family home prices here climbed 8.9% over the past year.
+Curbed listed San Antonio as one of the top 5 cities where homes could make a good investment in 2020.
+The real estate and urban design blog network noted that San Antonio is often overlooked, even though single-family home prices here climbed 8.9% over the past year.

 Key Market Stats: